pgollor/gitbucket-docker/README.md

 ```
 docker-compose logs main-gitbucket
 ```
-If you get `Could not connect to address=(host=172.22.2.251)` as error: Please restart the gitbucket container with `docker-compose restart main-gitbucket` because the mariadb container needs some time to run completly at the first start.
+If you get `Could not connect to address=(host=172.22.2.251)` as error:
+Please restart the gitbucket container with `docker-compose restart main-gitbucket` because the mariadb container needs some time to run completly at the first start.
 After that it should be work.
-If doesn't please create a issue here.
+If doesn't please contact me via `issue@pgollor.de` because gitbucket does not allow issues for guests.

 ## TODO